NandhithaR/database/README.md

 join: Takes two tables and joins them based on a contions.
 This method supports join with multiple ands (with and without arithmetic operation on columns), join with multiple or (with and without arithmetic operation on columns) join with just one codition

+outputtofile: Takes a table and the name of a file and stores it in the required file.

 Example Usage:
 Enter the query: R := inputfromfile(sales1)